 Once the review and assessment processes have been completed and the funding recommendations have been approved, the applicants will be notified, in writing, of the outcome.
-A fellowship application is processed approximately three months from submission to the outcome letter.
+A fellowship application is processed approximately three months after submission of the outcome letter.